 Are they good pets?

 I think it’s safe to say that American green tree frogs do make excellent pets.
 They are hardy, low maintenance, great fun to watch, and cheap to look after.
 Because of this, they are a great frog for those starting out with animal husbandry; they can be kept together in a cage without any problems, and they are entirely non-dangerous.
-What’s not to love?
+But, you’ll still be keeping a wild animal in captivity, so you have to reconcile yourself to that.

 How much does a green tree frog cost?